< /> < /> < /> < />

 If you’re a smoker and are having issues achieving or maintaining an erection, it’s important to know that there is a link between cigarette smoking and erectile dysfunction.

-In-depth analysis of over 1000 journal articles found that "40 per cent of impotent men were current smokers compared with 28 per cent of men in the general population".
+An in-depth analysis of over 1000 journal articles found that "40 per cent of impotent men were current smokers compared with 28 per cent of men in the general population".

-While this has statistical significance, the clear message is this: Quitting smoking will improve your sexual performance, sexual health and erection dysfunction (ED) status.
+While this has statistical significance, the clear message is this: quitting smoking will improve your sexual performance, sexual health and erection dysfunction (ED) status.

 While most cigarette smokers know they're at higher risk of health issues, it's good to know why.
-Tobacco smoke contains over 7,000 chemicals, including 250 harmful chemicals like ammonia, hydrogen cyanide and carbon monoxide.
+Tobacco smoke contains over 7,000 chemicals, including 250 harmful chemicals like ammonia, hydrogen cyanide and carbon monoxide [2].

 These chemicals enter your lungs and spread throughout your body within 10 seconds when you smoke.